William H.S. Wood collection

 Biographical / Historical

 William H.S.
-Wood (1840-1907) was the author of "Friends of the City of New York in the Nineteenth Century," (1904) and is the printed version of an address delivered in the meeting house of the Religious Society of Friends on 20th Street (Gramercy Park) New York, on Thursday evening, April 24, 1902.
+Wood (1840-1907) was the author of "Friends of the City of New York in the Nineteenth Century," (1904) which was the printed version of an address delivered in the meeting house of the Religious Society of Friends on 20th Street (Gramercy Park) New York, on Thursday evening, April 24, 1902.
 He was a member of the Haverford College class of 1859.

 John B. Crenshaw (1820-1889), a Quaker, matriculated at Haverford College in 1837.
 From 1838-1844, he managed a mill near Richmond, Virginia.
 The son of Nathaniel C. and Deborah Darby Crenshaw, he first married Rachel Hoge, and then Judith Ann Willitts.
 In 1854, Crenshaw was recommended as a minister.
 He took a leading part in helping young Friends who had been drafted.
 He nursed the sick of both northern and southern armies in the Civil War, and was instrumental in bringing Virginia back into the Union.
 In 1869, he was elected a member of the Virginia House of Delegates.
 He opened an orphanage for African American children.
 He was an editor of The Southern Friend.